Deep Learning Model for Finding New Superconductors: Reading periodic table

-Materials informatics, which applies the principles of informatics to materials science, has attracted much interest~\cite{butler2018machine,ramprasad2017machine}.
-Among machine learning methods, deep learning has achieved great progress.
-Deep learning has been used to classify images~\cite{krizhevsky2012imagenet}, generate images~\cite{goodfellow2014generative}, play Go~\cite{silver2016mastering}, translate languages~\cite{Vaswani2017AttentionIA}, perform natural language tasks~\cite{Peters:2018}, and make its own network architecture~\cite{2018arXiv180203268P,Liu2018DARTSDA}.
-To predict the material properties of materials using the conventional methods in materials informatics, researchers must design the input features of the materials; this is called feature engineering.
-It is very difficult for a human to design the appropriate features.
-A deep learning method can design and optimize features, giving it higher representation capabilities and potential compared to those of conventional methods.

-\subsection{Reading periodic table}
+\section{Reading periodic table}

 Here, we report a deep learning model for the exploration of new superconductors.
-Using deep learning to discover new superconductor families from known ones is analogous to using one to recognize dogs from training data containing only cats.
+Using deep learning to discover new superconductor families from known ones is analogous to using deep learning to recognize dogs from training data containing only cats.
 This form of learning, called zero-shot learning, is very difficult.
-However, the properties of elements, which can be learned by deep learning, can be applied to materials.
+However, that the properties of elements can be learned by deep learning is shown by us, and they can be applied to materials.
 Our strategy is to suitably represent these properties, use this representation as training data, and have the deep learning model learn these properties.
 We made the deep learning model learn how to read the periodic table as human experts do.
 Although humans cannot recall tens of thousands of data points, computers can.
 For this purpose, we represented the periodic table in a way that allows a deep learning model to learn it, as illustrated in Fig.~\ref{fig: peridoc-table-neural-networks}.
+The convolutional layers learn the relative positions of the elements on the table, because they use the same local weights to whole periodic table.
+This is the reason why we use convolutional layers.
+Full connection layers should be basically avoided, since over-fitting easily occurs, and they do not learn the relative relationship.
 This method, named reading periodic table, is our first contribution to deep learning.
 We considered inorganic crystal superconductors because the number of known organic superconductors is small.
 We used only the composition of materials because the applied superconductor database does not have sufficient spatial information.
+(See more detail in Supplementary Information.)